Francielle

-Club
+Club career

 United States

 Francielle was on the opening day roster for St. Louis Athletica in the inaugural season of the WPS in 2009, and played in six matches for them.

 On 26 June 2009, St. Louis Athletica traded Francielle and Kerri Hanks to Sky Blue FC for Sarah Walsh.
 She scored the game-winning goal in the first round of the WPS playoffs at the Washington Freedom.
 Sky Blue later defeated Francielle's former team, the Athletica, and the Los Angeles Sol to win the 2009 WPS title.

 Brazil

 Francielle won the 2009 Copa Libertadores Femenina with Santos.

-In 2013 Francielle and São José won the Copa Libertadores.
+In 2013, Francielle and São José won the Copa Libertadores.
 In 2013 and 2014 she and her team also won league and cup titles.

 Boston Breakers

-10 November 2014 the Boston Breakers signed Francielle for the 2015 NWSL season.
+On 10 November 2014, the Boston Breakers signed Francielle for the 2015 NWSL season.
 Ultimately she never joined the Breakers as she was instead called into Brazil's residency camp for the 2015 FIFA Women's World Cup.

 Stjarnan

-In summer 2015 Francielle and compatriot Poliana agreed to play for Icelandic Úrvalsdeild club Stjarnan in their UEFA Women's Champions League campaign.
+In summer 2015, Francielle and compatriot Poliana agreed to play for Icelandic Úrvalsdeild club Stjarnan in their UEFA Women's Champions League campaign.